 - Use and value renewable resources and services.
 Examples of this principle include saving seeds, growing mostly perennial plants, and building a house out of local natural materials.

 - Produce no waste.
 Permaculturists are often advocates of recycling and composting everything from paper to dinner scraps to household wastewater.
-They are also big fans of labor efficiency—the system is typically designed with a view to letting ecosystems sustain themselves with as little effort as possible.
+They are also big fans of labor efficiency.

 - Design from patterns to details.
 Stepping back and observing patterns and interactions comes first in permaculture.
-The details can be filled in as necessary.
+Fill in the details as necessary later on.

 - Integrate rather than segregate.
 Permitting interactions between different parts of the system promotes sustainability.
 Permaculture seeks to build “guilds” of symbiotic plants and animals rather than a patchwork of “vegetables here, chickens there, and corn field over yonder.”